-Currently Sri Lanka is rated 4th highest in the world for suicide with over 15 people dying by suicide everyday in Sri Lanka.
-For every one person who dies by suicide, there are ten others who fail in their attempt.
-The ultimate aim of CCCline 1333 is to prevent suicide in Sri Lanka through education, engagement and empowerment to break the stigma attached to mental illness and support people through their problems.
+According to Government sources, currently over 11 people die by suicide everyday in Sri Lanka.
+For every one person who dies by suicide, it can be said that there are many others who contemplate suicide or fail in their attempts.
+The ultimate aim of CCCline 1333 is to prevent suicide in Sri Lanka through education, engagement and empowerment to break the stigma attached to mental illness and some social issues.

 “We believe that empowering people to come “Out of the Shadows” and talk about their problems is fundamental in reducing the burden of their problems and preventing suicide”